Proposal Preparation

 IDSC has sophisticated cheminformatics and compute infrastructure with a significant level of support from the institution.
 IDSC facilitates scientific interactions and enables efficient research using informatics and computational approaches.
 A variety of University departments and centers use high content and high-throughput screening approaches—The Miami Project to Cure Paralysis, Diabetes Research Institute, Sylvester Comprehensive Cancer Care Center, Bascom Palmer Eye Institute, the Department of Surgery, and John P. Hussman Institute for Human Genomics.

-• SciTegic Pipeline Pilot—visual workflow-based programming environment (data pipelining); broad cheminformatics, reporting/visualization, modeling capabilities; integration of applications, databases, algorithms, data.
+• SciTegic Pipeline Pilot—visual work-flow-based programming environment (data pipelining); broad cheminformatics, reporting / visualization, modeling capabilities; integration of applications, databases, algorithms, data.

 • Leadscope Enterpriseintegrated cheminformatics data mining and visualization environment; unique chemical perception (~27K custom keys; user extensions); various algorithms, HTS analysis, SAR / R-group analysis, data modeling.